Neera Tanden: Center for American Progress

-Biden Administration
+Biden administration

 Office of Management and Budget nomination

 On November 30, 2020, President-elect Joe Biden introduced Tanden as his nominee for Director of the Office of Management and Budget.
 Immediately afterwards, Tanden deleted over 1,000 of her previous tweets, and changed her Twitter bio from "progressive" to "liberal".
 During the confirmation hearing, Tanden apologized for several of her tweets attacking Republican senators, including tweets calling Susan Collins "the worst", comparing Ted Cruz to vampires, and using the nickname "Moscow Mitch" for Mitch McConnell and comparing him to Lord Voldemort.
 Senator John Cornyn described Tanden as "radioactive" in contrast to other Biden nominees he felt were more acceptable.
 Senator John Kennedy stated that she "called Senator Sanders everything but an ignorant slut", a reference to a 1970s Saturday Night Live catch phrase.
 NPR described her as "Biden's most controversial Cabinet pick".

-Many members of the 2016 and 2020 Bernie Sanders presidential campaigns, such as Briahna Joy Gray, strongly dislike Tanden and have drawn an explicit distinction between "progressives and Neera Tanden"; Politico described her nomination as "the equivalent of rubbing salt in the wound".
+Many members of the 2016 and 2020 Bernie Sanders presidential campaigns, such as Briahna Joy Gray, as well as other progressives have been strongly critical of Tanden and were vocally opposed to her nomination.
+Paco Fabián, communications director for Our Revolution, called the choice of Tanden "certainly not a unity pick" and said "it's not a secret that progressives and Neera Tanden haven't gotten along over the last few years on several issues."
+Politico described her nomination as "the equivalent of rubbing salt in the wound".

 In February 2021, Senator Joe Manchin said he opposed her nomination due to "overtly partisan statements" in the past, putting her approval in doubt due to the 50–50 split in the Senate between both parties.
 Other senators, including Susan Collins, Rob Portman, Mitt Romney, and Pat Toomey said they would also vote against Tanden's nomination.
 Collins argued that Tanden's deletion of over 1,000 of her tweets "raises concerns about her commitment to transparency".
 Some senators remained undecided after meeting with Tanden, including Lisa Murkowski, Bernie Sanders, and Kyrsten Sinema.
 The Biden administration originally stood by her nomination publicly, but other candidates for the position began to be considered after Manchin's opposition became public.
 Conservative commentator Hugh Hewitt asked Senate Republicans to forgive her and approve the nomination, but none indicated they would do so.
 Senate panels which were set to vote on her nomination postponed consideration.

 On March 2, 2021, in response to a request from Tanden, the Biden administration withdrew Tanden's nomination to head the Office of Management and Budget.
 The White House also made public Tanden's explanation, which read in part, "Unfortunately, it now seems clear that there is no path forward to gain confirmation, and I do not want continued consideration of my nomination to be a distraction from your other priorities."
 President Biden said he had the “utmost respect” for Tanden and pledged he would find a role for her somewhere in his administration.
 On March 25, 2021, her nomination was officially withdrawn.